Reading Time: 12 Minutes

 You can use this same exercise in calculation your other one time expenses.
 What you will need is 1) the number of years the dollars can work from you from time of retirement to the time you actually have to pony up the cash and 2) an estimate of what the growth rate will be excluding inflation.

-For one-time expenses, you must enter the seed amount you need to have saved, not the final target amount it will actually cost.
+For one-time expenses, you should enter the seed amount which will grow over time, not the final target amount it will actually cost.

 Here is an example of a filled out budget.
 This contemplates a super-mega-awesome luxurious life in Austin, TX well above the average standard.